How to grow Kale

 The Health Benefits of Kale

-Kale a leafy green that you can eat raw or cooked, has become more popular in recent years due to its super food status!
-Loaded with Vitamin and Minerals, its a fabulous source of plant based calcium for teeth and bones, Potassium for heart health, it even has cancer protective properties.
+Kale a leafy green that you can eat raw or cooked, has become more popular in recent years due to its superfood status!
+Loaded with Vitamins and Minerals, its a fabulous source of plant based calcium for teeth and bones, Potassium for heart health, it even has cancer protective properties.
 All in all its a veggie you want on your plate!
 Easy to grow, a wonderful cut and come again crop.
 These are the seeds I used

 Curly Kale